What do I need to make it work?

 Determines whether the circle ,indicating the area that the user is looking at, appears or not.

 In the case both LoopBe and LoopMIDI virtual ports are installed, select which one is preferred.
+Select 2 to be prompted for selecting a different midi out port.

 Determines whether the semitones will appear in the Pie.